-Parents who bring in milk substitutes need to be aware that not all milk substitutes are considered "creditable" by Bright From The Start.
+Parents who bring in milk substitutes need to be aware that not all milk substitutes are considered "credible" by Bright from The Start.

-Creditable substitutes include: soy milk, organic milk, goat's milk or lactate free milk.

-Non-Creditable substitutes include: rice milk, soy drinks (which are different than soybean milk), and coconut milk, and therefore cannot be used as a milk substitutes.
+Credible substitutes include soy milk, organic milk, goat's milk or lactose free milk.
+Non-Creditable substitutes include rice milk, soy drinks (which are different from soybean milk), and coconut milk, and therefore cannot be used as a milk substitute.

-When a parent requests that their child be given a creditable milk substitute, it is the parents' responsibility, and not the responsibility of Suzuki, to keep up with the milk substitute's supply at the school.
-Unless a doctor's note is provided, Bright from the Start requires that we serve the school milk if the milk substitute is not provided by the parent, or runs out.
+When a parent requests that their child be given a credible milk substitute, it is the parents' responsibility, and not the responsibility of Suzuki, to keep up with the milk substitute's supply at the school.
+Unless a doctor's note is provided, Bright from the Start requires that we serve the school milk if the milk substitute is not provided by the parent or runs out.